AnyDSL/half/web/Mainpage.md

 If necessary, this internal implementation can be overridden by defining the [HALF_ARITHMETIC_TYPE](\ref HALF_ARITHMETIC_TYPE) preprocessor symbol (before including half.hpp) to one of the built-in floating point types (`float`, `double` or `long double`), which will cause the library to use this type for computing arithmetic operations and mathematical functions (if available).
 However, due to using the platform's floating point implementation (and its rounding behaviour) internally, this might cause results to deviate from the specified half-precision rounding mode.

 The conversion operations between half-precision and single-precision types can also make use of the [F16C extension](https://en.wikipedia.org/wiki/F16C) for x86 processors by using the corresponding compiler intrinsics from `<immintrin.h>`.
-To enable this, define the [HALF_ENABLE_F16C_INTRINSICS](\ref HALF_ENABLE_F16C_INTRINSICS) preprocessor symbol to 1 (before including half.hpp).
-However, this will directly use the corresponding intrinsics for conversion without checking if they are actually available on the machine (possibly crashing if they are not), so make sure they are supported on the target platform before enabling this.
+Support for this is checked at compile-time by looking for the `__F16C__` macro which at least *gcc* and *clang* define based on the target platform.
+It can also be enabled manually by defining the [HALF_ENABLE_F16C_INTRINSICS](\ref HALF_ENABLE_F16C_INTRINSICS) preprocessor symbol to 1 (before including half.hpp), or 0 for explicitly disabling it.
+However, this will directly use the corresponding intrinsics for conversion without checking if they are available at runtime (possibly crashing if they are not), so make sure they are supported on the target platform before enabling this.

 ## IEEE conformance											{#ieee}